Curious about how we assign first-year students and roommates to housing? This outline describes our process.

 Housing Process Overview

-After you have submitted your housing application, we assign all first-year residential students to a Living Learning Community (LLC) based on the 1-credit experiential learning course that you choose with your Academic Advisor during your initial Advising and Course Selection (ACS) meeting.
-These courses and their corresponding Living Learning Communities in our residence halls are not connected to specific academic majors; rather, you can choose the one that best fits your schedule or interests.
-We house our first-year students this way to provide an opportunity for you to live and learn with a smaller cohort of students during your first semester on campus.
-If you are interested in learning more about the different LLC options for our first-year students, and the research about the benefits of LLCs, you can read more on our Living Learning Communities page.
+After you have submitted your housing application, we assign all first-year residential students to a Shared Interest Community based on the preferences selected in the housing application.
+These communities are not connected to specific academic majors; rather, you can choose the one that best fits your interests.
+We house our first-year students this way to provide an opportunity for you to live with peers who share similar interests beyond the classroom.
+If you are interested in learning more about the different Shared Interest Communities options for our first-year students you can read more on our Shared Interest Community page.

 Roommate Requests

 You may request roommates through the housing portal.
 After completing a housing application, you can create roommate groups through the “Update My Application” link on the housing portal.
 More information on how to access the portal and apply can be found here.
 Once you click the “Update My Application” link, you can create a roommate group, accept invitations into a group that you have been invited to, or leave a roommate group.
-As we make assignments, we will take these roommate groups into consideration as long as all students in the group select into the same 1-credit course.
-Make sure you discuss your plans with your roommate groups, as we will not be able to keep groups together if individuals select different classes.
+As we make assignments, we will take these roommate groups into consideration and will seek to prioritize requested roommates even if the individuals have selected different Shared Interest Communities.
+We still recommend discussing with your roommate what Shared Interest Communities you are considering to find one that you are both interested in.
 If you do not select a roommate group, we will do our best to match you with roommate(s) with similar preferences based on the responses to the Roommate Matching information on each of your housing applications.
 As such, we ask that students make sure to fill out this section as accurately as possible, and that you do not have someone fill out this section for you!

 Honors and Roommate Groupings

 One of our most frequent roommate group mismatches is for students who want to create a roommate group that has both Honors and non-Honors students in it.
-Honors students have specific sections of the 1-credit experiential class designed for the Honors Program, and are housed in an Honors LLC.
+Honors students have specific sections of the 1-credit experiential class designed for the Honors Program, and are housed in an Honors Community.
 As not all students are able to participate in Honors, however, we do allow exceptions for roommate groups made up of both Honors and non-Honors students.
-In these cases, students in these roommate groups may either be housed in the Honors LLC or in the LLC that is selected by the non-Honors student, depending on the availability of open rooms in each of these communities.
+In these cases, students in these roommate groups may either be housed in the Honors Community or the Shared Interest Community that is selected by the non-Honors student, depending on the availability of open rooms in each of these communities.

 Timeline